 Syria flashes signs of peril and promise in a week of violence and diplomacy

-- Syria's new interim President Ahmad al-Sharaa faced significant challenges in unifying the country after more than a decade of civil war.
+- Syria's interim President Ahmad al-Sharaa faced challenges unifying the country amid violence following his rise to power after the fall of Bashar Assad.

 Coverage Details